yzziizzy/gpuedit/DEVELOPMENT.md

 * Multi-line indent and un-indent
 * Bulk comment and uncomment
 * Duplicate selection
+* Select/replace/do to all other instances visible on screen
 * Middle-click scroll coasting
 * Language sensitive auto-complete and type/param hints (low priority)
 * Delete contents of line but leave indentation